Pakistan Day To Be Celebrated Mostly Virtual Amid COVID-19 - UrduPoint

 Pakistan Day To Be Celebrated Mostly Virtual Amid COVID-19

-The nation's patriotic spirit, however, has not been dampened as the people throughout the country are gearing up to mark the Day through the same enthusiasm and fervour shown in the past along with renewing their pledge to foster unity among their ranks, paying tributes to the national heroes, and praying for the prosperity of Pakistan.
+The nation's patriotic spirit, however, has not been dampened as the people throughout the country are gearing up to mark the day with the same enthusiasm and fervor shown in the past along with renewing their pledge to foster unity among their ranks, paying tributes to the national heroes, and praying for the prosperity of Pakistan.

 There will be early morning military and civilian parades in Islamabad with gun salutes in the federal and provincial capitals.